komoot/photon/.github/CONTRIBUTING.md

  * Unix line endings (should be handled via git)

 And in case we didn't emphasize it enough: we love tests!

+## Changes to mapping and index settings

+It is possible to change the mapping layout or index settings any time as long as they are compatible with the current layout.
+Photon reapplies the mapping and index settings on startup to make sure it conforms to the latest code.

+**Warning:** the kind of modifications that can be done on an existing index are limited.
+Always test if your modifications are compatible by importing a database with the version before your changes and then running Photon with the version with your changes applied.

+If the mappings or the settings are changed in an incompatible way that requires a reimport, then you must increase the database version in `src/main/java/de/komoot/photon/elasticsearch/DatabaseProperties.java`.
+For major/minor/patch always use the version of the next release.
+If the version number already points to the next release, increase the dev-version.